NLP-RISE/ParaScore/README.md

 ## Requirements

-To run our code, please install all the dependency packages by using the following command:
+To run our code, please install all the dependency packages via poetry:

 ```
 poetry shell
 poetry install
 ```

+You can download `poetry` here: https://python-poetry.org/docs/#installing-with-the-official-installer

 **NOTE**: Different versions of packages (like `pytorch`, `transformers`, etc.) may lead to little different results from the paper.
 However, the trend should still hold no matter what versions of packages you use.